Where in the World is the World? Natural Science and Cosmic Geocentrism

 Job 38:33

-In the previous essay we examined the testimony of the Bible concerning the structure of the cosmos.
-In so doing we found that Scripture consistently pictures the Earth at the center of the physical universe, and this for the excellent reason that the Earth and its human inhabitants lie at the center of the Triune God’s affections, purpose, and plan for his creation.
+In the previous essay we examined biblical testimony concerning the structure of the universe.
+In so doing we found that Scripture consistently pictures the Earth at the center of all, and this for the most excellent reason that the Earth and its human inhabitants lie at the center of the triune God’s affections, purpose, and plan for his creation.

 Now it is time to consider a second witness in the great debate about cosmic structure: natural science.